Ken-Kabutu/the-FitTech-Gym-frontend/README.md

 2. Navigate to the project directory with cd fittech-gym.
 3. Install the required dependencies with npm install.
 4. Start the development server with npm start.
+5. Access the application in your web browser at http://localhost:3000.

 ### `npm test`